ryanpattillo/julia-set-generator/README.md

 ## Requirements

+These scripts are run in Python 2.7.9.
-The following third-party Python packages are used:
+The following third-party packages are used:

 * `numpy` - efficient array operations with complex numbers
 * [`numexpr`](https://github.com/pydata/numexpr) - optimizes `numpy` array